emqx/emqx-docs/en_US/client-attributes/client-attributes.md

-# MQTT Client Attribute Extraction
+# MQTT Client Attributes

 Apart from using predefined names like `clientid` and `username` as MQTT client identifiers, the client attribute extraction feature allows setting custom attributes upon connection for use in functions such as authentication and authorization.
 It is designed to support flexible templating for MQTT client identification by extracting client attribute values from various client metadata sources.
-This feature is particularly useful in contexts such as multi-tenancy, personalized client configurations, and streamlined authentication processes.
+This feature is particularly useful in contexts such as personalized client configurations, and streamlined authentication processes.

 ## Introduction

 When a client connects to EMQX, its client attributes are initialized.
 During initialization, EMQX extracts attributes based on predefined rules set in the `mqtt.client_attrs_init` configuration.
 For example, it can extract a substring from the clientID, username, or client certificate common name.
 This extraction happens before the authentication process, ensuring that the attributes are ready to be used in subsequent steps, such as used in the HTTP request body template or SQL template for composing authentication and authorization requests.

-Once initialized, client attributes are stored in a field called `client_attrs` within the client's session or connection context.
+Client attributes are stored in a field called `client_attrs` within the client's session or connection context.
 This `client_attrs` info field acts like a dictionary or a map, holding the attributes as key-value pairs.
 This field is maintained in memory associated with the client's session for quick access during the client's connection lifecycle.

+After initialization `client_attrs` object can be extended with more data fields from authentication results, such as JWT's `client_attrs` claim, and `client_attrs` field in HTTP authentication response body.

 ### Extract Client Attributes